SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

 ### Edit the table template

-You can improve the appearance of each column by editing the template for that column:
+You can improve the appearance of each column by editing the template applied to that column:

 1. Select the table component, and go to *Layout > Column appearance* in the pane to the right.